gottacatchenall/ms_data_schema_macroecology/manuscript.md

 data written in the `Julia` programming language [@Bezanson2015JulFre].
 EcoJulia embodies an open standard for how ecological data is represented by using `Julia`'s type system to create a set interoperable data structures.

-Paragraph on **Type hierarchies and multiple dispatch.**:
+Rest of paragraph on **type hierarchies and multiple dispatch.**.

-`EcoBase`, a package in EcoJulia enables common representation of data from different sources that represent that same type of information.
+`EcoBase` is a package in EcoJulia which enables common representation of ecological data that represents the same type of information.
 This creates a living standard for ecological data embodied in the code defining data types.

-Using common type representation as a bridge between data and analysis enables straightforward integration of new data sources as we do not have to change any of the analysis code to run it on data from a new source (see @fig:concept).
-Creating an API to integrate a new database is as simple as implementing the interface from the data source to the `EcoBase` data types.
-If data aggregation and assembly is the only necessary step in incorporating new data into analysis, and you ensure the data/interface pair is publicly available, this data can then easily be incorporated into new analysis because the interface to change the column names/format of the original data already exist.
-The combined data/interface package gives you everything you need to have data in the proper structures, which can be combined with data from anywhere else.
+Using standardized types as a bridge between data and analysis is how we create an open standard for ecological data.
+This splits the processes of _data aggregation_ and _data analysis_ into discrete parts.

 ![the caption](./figures/concept.png){#fig:concept}

+Integrating either data from a particular study, or a new database, is as simple as implementing the interface from the data source to the `EcoBase` data types.
+This will make combining data from multiple sources easier, and yield benefits for the development and implementation of novel methods, as the analysis code becomes separate from the data source (see @fig:concept).
+In turn, this will enable specialization in development of analysis tools that can be scaled to meet the needs of next-generation biodiversity monitoring.
+Published data can be incorporated into public repositories containing both the origin data and the interface to transform it into `EcoJulia` data structures, and this combined data/interface package is all that is needed to either reproduce the results or incorporate that data into a larger data assemblage.

 Why else is `julia` good?

+- idiomatic
-- idiomatic, high performance, parallellizable.
+- high performance
 - built in tools for testing
 - built in tools for parallelization
 - built in package manage
 - shorter, more readable, more reusable code than certain competing languages

-## Example with SimpleSDMLayers.jl
+## Example with SpeciesDistributionModels.jl

-It would be cool if this worked, but it doesn't (at the moment)
+It would be cool if something like this worked, but it doesn't (at the moment)

 ```
+using SpeciesDistributionModels: RandomForest, RandomForestParameters
 using SimpleSDMLayers
 using GBIF
 using Plots

-occurrence = occurrences(taxon("Picea pungens"))
+records = occurrences(taxon("Picea pungens", "has_coordinates" => "true"))
-boundingBox = bounds(occurrence)
+boundingBox = bounds(records, padding=0.1)

+temperature = worldclim(1, boundingBox...)
-environment = worldclim(collect(1:19); boundingBox...)
+precipitation = worldclim(7, boundingBox...)

+occurrence_layer = mask(temperature, records)
+labels = collect(occurrence_layer)
+features = collect(temperature, precipitation)

+params = RandomForestParameters()
+model = RandomForest(params)
+train(model, features, labels)

-sdm = RandomForest(environment, occurrence, boundingBox)
+sdm = predict(model, features)
 plot(sdm)

 ```